IBM/ibmi-oss-examples/odbc/odbc.md

 npm install odbc
 ```

-You now have everything you need to connect to your IBM i Db2 database from your development machine!
+You now have everything you need to connect to Db2 for i from your development machine!

 ## **Development**